 What do Mastercard, Discovery Channel, Slack, Staples, and Zara have in common?
-Not only did they all feature on last year’s long list of company rebrands, but they were also the most talked-about brand transitions of 2020.
+Not only did they all feature on last year’s long list of company rebrands, but they were also the most talked-about brand transitions in recent years.

 For some, the attention equaled success.
 By altering aspects of their brand visuals and identity, the likes of Mastercard, Staples and the Discovery Channel managed to tap into the many benefits of rebranding activities.
 They connected with new audiences, inspired existing ones, moved to a more modern positioning and set their business apart from the competition.

-For others, such as Slack and Zara, reception to their big brand reveals was more critical, demonstrating that while rebranding can result in big gains for your business, the process isn’t easy and results are not guaranteed.
+For others, such as Slack and Zara, reception to their new brand identity was more critical, demonstrating that while rebranding your business can result in big gains for your business, the process isn’t easy and results are not guaranteed.

-Whether they achieved what they set out to achieve or missed the mark completely, any company that has rebranded will tell you one thing – there are plenty of challenges involved in creating and rolling out your new look.
+Whether they achieved what they set out to achieve or missed the mark completely, any company that has rebranded will tell you one thing - there are plenty of challenges involved in creating and rolling out a successful rebrand.

-While there is no definitive rebrand template that can promise success, if you’re planning on a rebrand and want to avoid pitfalls that can derail your entire process, you need to plan ahead.
+While there is no definitive rebrand template that can promise success, if you’re planning an overhaul of a current brand (i.e., name change, optimized brand messaging, visual rebrand, etc.) and want to avoid pitfalls that can derail your entire process, you need to plan ahead.
 This will help make sure your rebrand strategy is implemented as smoothly and efficiently as possible.
 When undertaking a rebrand, the following points are important to consider along the way.

 Which type of rebrand do you need?

-It’s tempting to start your rebranding process with the fun stuff such as organizing creative sessions about color palettes and logos.
+It’s tempting to start your rebranding process with the fun stuff such as organizing creative sessions about color palettes, fonts, tone of voice, style guides, letterheads, signage and logos.
 However, before you schedule any design-based meeting, you need to decide what type of rebrand your company needs.

-According to Hayley Williams, Templafy’s Sales Enablement Program Manager, this means your rebranding process has to begin with considering the purpose of the rebrand:
+This means your rebranding process has to begin with considering the purpose of the rebrand.

 Identifying this purpose at the very start of your rebranding process means the purpose of the rebrand is understood and known from the onset, and the process will be adapted to suit your exact needs.